TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphSystemGroupTraverseCommand"></a>
 # **graphSystemGroupTraverseCommand**
-> List&lt;GraphObjectWithPaths&gt; graphSystemGroupTraverseCommand(groupId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphSystemGroupTraverseCommand(groupId, contentType, accept, limit, skip, xOrgId)

 List the Commands bound to a System Group